Giveth/giv-token-contracts/contracts/TokenDistro/README.md

 return unlockedAmount - balances[recipient].claimed;
 ```

-Only a registered distributor can assign tokens to be claimed to an address.
+Only a registered distributor can allocate tokens to be claimed to an address.

 NOTE: If the claim flag is set to `true` the distributor will also perform a claim (as seen in the *Claiming GIV* section).

 ### SendGIVbacks wrapper

-The `sendGIVbacks(address[] memory recipients, uint256[] memory amounts)` is a wrapper function that will allocate an amount of GIV tokens to a given number of recipients.
+The `sendGIVbacks(address[] memory recipients, uint256[] memory amounts)` is a wrapper function that will allocate amounts of GIV tokens to corresponding recipients.
 It uses the underlying `_allocateMany` call.
 It will emit a `GivBacksPaid(address)` event that logs the function caller.

 This is useful for tracking GIVBack payouts that are tracked off-chain and triggered on a regular basis.

 ### Claiming GIV

-Anyone can initialte a claim by calling `claim` or `claimTo` functions.
-This will transfer any tokens that are available to be claimed to the recipient.
+Anyone can initiate a claim by calling `claim` or `claimTo` functions.
+This will transfer any liberated amount of tokens that are available to be claimed to the recipient.

 This way the recipient can access her GIVStream tokens regardless of the distributor.